Hydraulic Formulas & Calculator — Learn Fittings

 (Bore Diameter)/2)2 × π(3.14) = Piston Surface Area

-Use this to find the area in working square inches on hte barrel side of the piston in square inches.
+Use this to find the area in working square inches on the barrel side of the piston in square inches.

 Cylinder Rod End Area (Sq.In.)